architect-platform/.github/profile/README.md

 ## Setup Architect Project

-Add an `architect.yml` file configuring the project name and the plugins.
-This file should be placed at the root of your repository
+Create an `architect.yml` in the root of your project:
 ```yaml
 project:
   name: architect-cli